DriftLite: Lightweight Drift Control for Inference-Time Scaling of Diffusion Models: Introduction

-Our work introduces \emph{DriftLite}, a lightweight approach that resolves the inherent instability of particle-based methods without sacrificing mathematical rigor.
+Our work introduces \emph{DriftLite}, a lightweight, training-free inference-time scaling approach that resolves the inherent instability of particle-based methods without sacrificing mathematical rigor.
 By exploiting a fundamental degree of freedom in the Fokker-Planck equation, we actively control particle drift on the fly.
 This proactive steering mechanism absorbs sources of weight variation, preventing the weight collapse common in passive reweighting schemes and dramatically improving stability.
-The method's minimal computational overhead, requiring only the solution of a small linear system per step, makes it fundamentally lightweight.
-Unlike computationally intensive PDE solvers~\citep{albergo2024nets} or heuristic control frameworks~\citep{he2025rne}, DriftLite is a training-free solution derived directly from the principle of variance reduction.
+The method's modest and scalable computational overhead requiring only the solution of a small linear system per step, makes it fundamentally lightweight, especailly compared with methods that require retraining or extra training of additional control networks.
+Unlike learning-based control~\citep{vargas2023transport,richter2023improved} or heuristic control frameworks~\citep{he2025rne}, DriftLite is a \textbf{training-free} solution derived directly from the principle of variance reduction.
+Comparing with computationally intensive PDE solvers~\citep{albergo2024nets} and trajectory balance-based GFlowNet methods~\citep{bengio2023gflownet,sendera2024improved,venkatraman2024amortizing}, our method is applied \textbf{on the fly} without any parameter updating or backpropagating through the diffusion model.
 It is designed to scalably match an entire target distribution in high-dimensional, continuous systems, more rigorous than targeting sample-focused metrics~\citep{ma2025inference} or solving problems in simpler discrete settings~\citep{chertkov2025sampling}.

 \paragraph{Our Contributions.}